pygs/Gardenis/README.md

 - Fixed some problems

 ##### 0.3
-- "getch" changed to "sleep" after chapters
+- "getch" changed to "sleep" after episodes
 - Changed the story of episode 1: escape
 - Episode 4 added